-• If the Contractor fails to submit any Deliverable, by the dates outlined in Schedule B, or submits a Deliverable deemed incomplete by the LCM, it shall pay \$1,000 for every calendar day until the Deliverable is acknowledged as received by the LCM.
+• If the Contractor fails to submit any Deliverable by the dates established in paragraph 12, or submits a Deliverable deemed incomplete by the LCM, it shall pay \$1,000 for every calendar day until the Deliverable is acknowledged as received by the LCM.
 Any Deliverable received after 6PM Eastern Time on the Deliverable due date will be considered late unless an alternate Deliverable schedule was previously agreed upon in writing by the LCM and the Contractor.